-However, even when using pencils, it’s necessary to use a very light touch when writing on the back of an important photo for archival materials.
+However, even when using pencils, use a very light touch when writing on the back of an important photo for archival materials.
 Pressing too hard can cause considerable damage to the photograph.

 3. Use a Stabilo-All Pencil

-Stabilo-All pencils are specially-designed for archival materials.
+All of their pencils are specially designed for archival materials.
 They are water-soluble, and they can be wiped off of practically any smooth surface with a wet cloth.
 They are also highly erasable on paper.